adoughty16/Galaxy-Defenders-Arcade-Game/README.md

 # Final-Project-asdought
 # "SpaceShip Shootin'" - By Abe Doughty

-NOTICE: THE FRAMERATE ON MY VIDEO DEMONSTRATION IS VERY BAD FOR SOME REASON.
-THE GAME DISPLAY HAS A MUCH HIGHER REFRESH RATE WHEN YOU ARE ACTUALLY PLAYING IT.

 This is a spaceship shooter game in the style of 80's arcade games.
 You are the captain of a starship tasked with defending a space station on the edge of explored space.
 Who's out there with you?
 Aliens.
 That's who.